“Your scent,” the old person in the art gallery began, “what is it? I just can’t recall it.”

 “It’s the scent of new beginnings.”

-"Yes, of course, that must be it."
+“Yes, of course.
+That must be it.”

-And so we sit there, looking at the painting before us in the quiet, in a hall filled with the afternoon sun.
+And so we sit there, looking at the painting before us in the quiet, in a hall filled with afternoon sun.

 No comments: